AIM (album): Background and recording

 Tracks for the album were recorded in various locations around the world.
 M.I.A. used several different studios in Jamaica to record five songs which appear on the recording, including "Foreign Friend", which features a guest appearance by Jamaican singjay Dexta Daps.
 "Swords" was recorded during a trip to India.
 The rapper worked with a number of producers on the album, including reuniting with American producer Diplo.
-The pair had collaborated previously, including on M.I.A.'s biggest hit, "Paper Planes", but had subsequently experienced a personal dispute which included M.I.A. attacking Diplo in interviews, and led to Matangi being the first of the artist's albums to include no input from Diplo.
-In June 2016, however, M.I.A. visited the Parklife music festival in Manchester, where Diplo was performing with the act Major Lazer, and the pair worked on the track, reportedly in the festival's car park.
+The pair had collaborated previously, including on M.I.A.'s biggest hit, "Paper Planes", but had subsequently experienced a personal dispute which included M.I.A. attacking Diplo in interviews, and led to Matangi being the first of her albums to include no input from Diplo.
+In June 2016, however, M.I.A. visited the Parklife music festival in Manchester, where Diplo was performing as part of Major Lazer, and the pair worked on the track, reportedly in the festival's car park.
 Diplo characterised the recording of the track, which included M.I.A. sending a new section of vocals to him at the last minute, as "done very much in [M.I.A.'s] style: complete chaos".

 M.I.A. reportedly wrote "Borders" in two hours, the quickest she had ever written a song.
 The track "Freedun" features vocals by former One Direction member Zayn Malik, although the two did not actually meet during its recording.
 M.I.A. stated that she had written the song at a much earlier date but had previously deemed it "a bit too mainstream sounding" for her to record, but that it was well-suited to the collaboration with Malik.
 She also stated that she had spoken to Popcaan and Rihanna about collaborating on the album, but that neither opportunity had come to fruition.

 Music and lyrics

 As with M.I.A.'s earlier releases, the album mixes Eastern and Western musical influences.
 The track "Swords" uses the sound of clashing swords, recorded in India, as percussion.
-In its earliest form, the song "Visa" sampled Elton John's song "Circle of Life" from the film The Lion King, but M.I.A. later announced via Periscope that she had replaced the "Circle of Life" sample with a sample of her own early single, "Galang", claiming that she had received legal threats and that if she used her own song, no one would be able to "stop it".
+In its earliest form, the song "Visa" sampled Elton John's song "Circle of Life" from the film The Lion King.
+M.I.A. later announced via the video streaming service Periscope that she had replaced the "Circle of Life" sample with a sample of her own early single, "Galang", claiming that she had received legal threats and that if she used her own song, no one would be able to "stop it".

 Lyrically, a number of tracks on the album contain themes of borders and refugees.
 The song "Freedun" sparked a brief controversy when many listeners believed that the lyrics contained the word "rape", however the rapper was insistent that the word was actually "rate".
 The lyrics of "Bird Song" consist mainly of puns centred on the names of species of bird.
 Two versions of the track appear on the album.
 The version produced by Blaqstarr focusses heavily on sounds which have been likened to that of a kazoo, while the version produced by Diplo features more guitar sounds and less kazoo.